altaf7740/EagleEye/README.md

 - System Independent
 - Light Weight
 - Easy to extend
-- Can work the administrator privilleges
+- Can work without the administrator privilleges

 In order to get the EagleEye follow the following steps:-